 This day’s hike had more of a “remote” feel as I hiked south through public land, skirting the edge of a few residential areas before briefly joining Long Ridge Road.
 Leaving Long Ridge Road, I reached another kiosk with a bench (I test each bench for structural integrity while I snack), admiring lovely high pasture views before moving on.

 Heading down towards low-lying areas, where a couple of land trusts and preserves provide access for the Ives Trail, the path became less used and faded away in a couple of spots.
 The small placards and markings every ten feet ensured I stayed on track.

-The last bit of the hike led down to Bogus Brook Preserve before crossing railroad tracks and ending at Shortcut Road.
+The last bit of the hike led down to Bogus Brook Preserve before crossing railroad tracks and ending at Sidecut Road.
 There is no good parking at this terminus, but if you are getting picked up like I was, it is easy for cars to turn around across from the trailhead on this lightly traveled road.

 Post Hike Thoughts on Ives Trail